-The Holy Innocents, celebrated on December 28, died morally for Christ, and thus were “baptized in their own blood”; yet they did not need membership in a Church which was of a future Testament, and in which no Saint in the Old Covenant was saved (They were also all circumcized males).
+The Holy Innocents, celebrated on December 28, died morally for Christ, and thus were “baptized in their own blood”; yet they did not need membership in a Church which was of a future Testament, and in which no Saint in the Old Covenant was saved (They were also all circumcised males and were therefore already in the state of grace).
 Under the New Law, it is defined infallibly that all must be saved in Christ; that is, in His Mystical Body, of which the aborted have no share.
 “Anyone who would say that even infants who pass from this life without participation in the Sacrament of Baptism shall be made alive in Christ goes counter to the preaching of the Apostle and condemns the whole Church, because it is believed without doubt that there is no other way at all in which they can be made alive in Christ’ (St. Augustine, Epistle to Jerome, Journel: 166).

 As for “Baptism of Desire” of the parents, this is absurd on its face; the mother does not wish her infant well, but dead.
 Besides, can we lose our salvation purely for someone else’s sin?
 Yet this would be the case, for if a child could be saved by the desire of its parents, then it would follow that it could also be lost for its parents’ ignorance and lack of desire.

-One of Protestantism’s patriarchs rejuvenated this scheme of Pelagius; his name was John Calvin.
+One of Protestantism’s patriarchs rejuvenated the scheme of Pelagius; his name was John Calvin.
 As St. Alphonsus Maria Liguori states: “Calvin says that infants born of parents who have the faith are saved, even though they should die without Baptism.
 But this is false: for David was born of parents who had the faith, and he confessed that he was born in sin.
 This was also taught by the Council of Trent in the Fifth Session, number Four: there the fathers declared that infants dying without Baptism, although born of baptized parents, are not saved, and are lost, not on account of the sin of their parents, but for the sin of Adam in whom all have sinned” (Explanation of Trent , Duffy Co., 1845, p.56).
 Thus, a child cannot be damned for its parents’ sins, nor saved by its parents’ virtues: and this is only just.
-The great Scriptural exegete, Father Cornelius a Lapide, known to the world of patristics, was a Flemish Jesuit named Cornieilis Van Den Steen.
-In his monumental Commentaria , he declared: “Calvin, in order to detract from the necessity of Baptism, maintains that the children of believers are justified in the womb simply because they are children of believers.
+In his monumental Commentaria, the great Flemish Jesuit Scriptural exegete, Father Cornelius a Lapide (Cornelis van den Steen), declared, “Calvin, in order to detract from the necessity of Baptism, maintains that the children of believers are justified in the womb simply because they are children of believers.
 But this is absurd and perverse, and condemned by the Church as heretical.
-If it be lawful to wrest this passagewith Calvin, then we may do the same with every other passage, and thus pervert; the entirety of Scripture.
+If it be lawful to wrest this passage with Calvin, then we may do the same with every other passage, and thus pervert the entirety of Scripture.
 No commandment will survive, not even the institution of Baptism itself!”
 (In John III).
 Thus, St. Ambrose concludes: “No one is excepted: not the infant, nor the one prevented by any necessity’ (Abraham, Patrol.
 Lat.
 14:500 ).